-Today, the Russians, the Chinese, the Indians, and the Pakistanis all use road-mobile, long-range ballistic missile systems, which are very difficult to target.
-Some experts argue that the United States may have to go to some form of mobile ICBM basing (building more silos and moving the missiles in and out of empty holes as a shell game, putting the missiles on rail or trucks, or basing them on coastal diesel submarines) to cope with increased threats from China and Russia in the next two decades.
-Others argue that maintaining a policy of launch on warning and launch under attack eliminates the need to make American ICBMs less vulnerable.
-As such, the issue of vulnerability to first strikes is still a concern.23
+Today, the Russians, the Chinese, the North Koreans, the Indians, and the Pakistanis all use road-mobile, long-range ballistic missile systems, which are very difficult to target.
+Some experts argue that the United States may have to go to some form of mobile ICBM basing (building more silos and moving the missiles in and out of empty holes as a shell game, putting the missiles on rail or trucks, or basing them on coastal diesel submarines) to cope with increased threats from China and Russia.
+Others argue that maintaining a policy of launch on